otavioolsilva/otavioolsilva.github.io/_posts/2024-09-10-contributing-to-gnome-4.md

 ![GNOME Calendar import dialog](https://gitlab.gnome.org/-/project/198/uploads/4322f60a26da8af98aba0f47766c02de/image.png) _Import dialog displayed when importing a new event_

 Some problems with it were related in [#1175](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1175).
 Note that in the picture above the start time of the event is 12:30 PM and the end time is 01:30 PM.
-The iCalendar file used to import this event have defined the start time to be 12:30 PM in the UTC timezone and the end time 01:30 PM also in the UTC timezone, but the screenshot was taken in the -05 timezone!
-So, the first problem is that the dialog was showing UTC events without converting them to the local timezone before displaying them.
+The iCalendar file used to import this event have defined the start time to be 12:30 PM in the UTC time zone and the end time 01:30 PM also in the UTC time zone, but the screenshot was taken in the -05 time zone!
+So, the first problem is that the dialog was showing UTC events without converting them to the local time zone before displaying them.
 Fortunately, the [GLib](https://docs.gtk.org/glib/index.html) (a very useful library used as the low-level core for many projects such as GNOME and GTK) has a function that easily makes this conversion: [g_date_time_to_local](https://docs.gtk.org/glib/method.DateTime.to_local.html).
-Given a date in the correct struct, this function converts it to the local timezone, and we used it to fix the observed behavior.
+Given a date in the correct struct, this function converts it to the local time zone, and we used it to fix the observed behavior.

 That wasn't the only problem: also note that the start and end dates were being displayed in the 12-hours format (with AM/PM), and this was the behavior even if the user configured its system to prefer the 24-hours format.
 So, when constructing the string to be showed, we first needed to check the system preference for the time format.
 However, this information is keep in a GcalContext struct, that we didn't had access in this specific function.
 To handle this, we had to make it available by passing this struct as an argument to the function that creates each one of the entries in the dialog.
 After that, we just did a switch case to use the correct format.